nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to find contacts by name
 2. User enters a keyword representing part or all of a contact’s name
-3.  `UniLink` shows a list of persons with names containing the keyword
+3. UniLink shows a list of persons with names containing the keyword

     Use case ends.

 **Extensions**

 * 2a.
-The entered data is invalid (e.g., blank keyword)
+The entered data is invalid
     * 2a1.
 UniLink shows an error message
     * 2a2.
-User re-enters a valid keyword
+User re-enters a new keyword

       Steps 2a1-2a2 are repeated until the data entered is correct.